Grating: As decking

-As optical elements
+Optical grating

-As optical elements, gratings are images having the characteristic pattern of a grating, that is a pattern comprising several alternating, parallel lines.
+As optical elements, optical gratings are images having the characteristic pattern of alternating, parallel lines.
 The lines alternate between high and low reflectance (black-white gratings) or high and low transmittance (transparent-opaque gratings).
 The grating profile is the function of the reflectance or transmittance perpendicular to the lines.
 This function is generally a square wave, in that every transition between lines is abrupt.

 A grating can be defined by six parameters: